haunt98/hcmus-master-notes/README.md

 Adaptive Learning Rate: learning rate is updated during training.

+- High learning rate: move quickly, may overshoot the minimum, unstable converge
+- Low learning rate: move slowly, may stuck in local minimum, slow converge

 AdaGrad (Adaptive Gradient Algorithm)

 - Adapt learning rate by scaling them inversely proportional to the sum of the historical squared values of the gradient
 - Sum of history squared values will be big then learning rate will be small.

-RMSProp: improve AdaGrad
+RMSProp: improve AdaGrad by adding decay factor.

 - Change gradient accumulation into exponentially weighted moving average (use decay rate)
 - Converges rapidly when applied to convex function

-Adam (Adaptive Moment): combine RMSProp with Momentum
+Adam (Adaptive Moment): get ability to adapt gradident from RMSProp and speed from Momentum.

 > Moreover, in areas where the gradient (the slope of the loss function) changes
 > rapidly or unpredictably, Adam takes smaller, more cautious steps.
 This helps